-Back in the mid 90’s when I was in secondary school, as we call it in the UK, and around 14 years of age something memorably hilarious happened not far from where I lived.
+Back in the mid-’90s when I was in secondary school, as we call it here in the UK, and at around 14 years of age, something memorably hilarious happened not far from where I lived.

-Brian MacKinnon had successfully enrolled himself as a fifth-year student at Bearsden Academy using fake documentation and the assumed identity of 15-year-old Brandon Lee.
+Brian MacKinnon had successfully enrolled himself as a 5th-year student at Bearsden Academy using fake documentation and the assumed identity of 15-year-old Brandon Lee.

 Upon completion of his studies Lee (let’s just call him that for now) achieved 5 A-grade Highers and excellent reviews for his project work.
 It comes as no surprise then that he was accepted with open arms into the medical faculty of the University of Dundee where he finally got his chance to study towards his apparent lifelong ambition of becoming a doctor.

 Alas like all good stories this pantomime had to come to an end.
 Lee finally ran out of luck whilst holidaying with two of his female classmates, the sly dog, in Majorca in the balmy summer of ’95.
 I presume the trip was his idea.